 Data published in the ‘Australian Soil Fertility Manual – CSIRO’ shows just how ineffective granular urea can be through the sinter months.

 It also shows that sulphate of ammonia (SOA) is the better option to supply nitrogen to growing pastures.

 Numerous trials support grower experience of the value of sulphur to growing pastures, so we shouldn’t underestimate the value of the sulphur component from the SOA.

 We know that sulphur is involved in the formation of amino acids and consequently protein.

 We also know that sulphur is leached from our soils during periods of high rainfall.

-Combining sulphur with nitrogen for all Winter applications just makes good agronomic sense.
+Combining sulphur with nitrogen for all sinter applications just makes good agronomic sense.

-BioAg designed its foliar feeding programs to alleviate the nutrient availability and leaching issues stemming from the cold, wet soils of Winter.
+BioAg foliar feeding programs are designed to alleviate the nutrient availability and leaching issues stemming from the cold, wet soils of winter.